mclearc/colinmclear.net/content/research.md

     identifier = "research"
 +++

 I have broad interests in epistemology, metaphysics, the philosophy of mind, and the foundations of cognitive science.
 I pursue these interests historically, by querying the European philosophical tradition from the seventeenth through the nineteenth centuries.
-The focus of my work thus far has been Immanuel Kant&rsquo;s philosophy, particularly his views on the nature of the mind and the forms of its manifestation, both rational and non-rational, in animal life.
+I am particularly interested in German Idealism, and the focus of my work thus far has been Immanuel Kant&rsquo;s philosophy, especially his views on the nature of the mind and the forms of its manifestation, both rational and non-rational, in animal life.
 I have written on Kant&rsquo;s views concerning the mind, perception, his theory of human reason and rationality, and the broader metaphysical and epistemological views with which these ideas are integrated.
 I&rsquo;m also very interested in seeing what, if any, connections may be made between Kant&rsquo;s positions and contemporary research programs in the philosophy of mind and metaphysics.
 In particular, I am interested in issues pertaining to explanation, the study of mental content, the nature and significance of self-consciousness, reasoning and rationality, and animal cognition.

 <style> .xpapers_abstract { font-size:smaller; padding-left:6px; padding-bottom:10px } .xpapers_pubtype {font-size:28px} .publication-title {font-weight:regular } .publication-cite { color : #444 } </style>